Recovery Center

 Main Content

 Clackamas County is developing a recovery center campus for individuals struggling with substance use disorder.
-The future campus site is 15301 SE 92nd Ave. in Clackamas.
+The future campus site is 15301 SE 92nd Ave. in Clackamas, which the Board of County Commissioners approved purchasing in October 2024 (materials).

 A recovery center is a facility or campus dedicated to providing a full continuum of services and supports to help people successfully return to the community.
 The creation of such a center was a key recommendation coming out of the Clackamas Addictions Recovery Summit, and is a key component of the county's recovery-oriented system of care.